nihalpasham/rustBoot-book/src/usage/rpi4.md

 nightly-aarch64-apple-darwin (default)
 rustc 1.63.0-nightly (ee160f2f5 2022-05-23)
 ```
-As you can see from the `installed targets for active toolchain` section, the `aarch64-unknown-none-softfloat` target is installed.
+You should be able see `aarch64-unknown-none-softfloat` in the installed targets for active toolchain section.
 To compile and extract rustBoot-bootloader, simply clone the [`rustBoot repo`](https://github.com/nihalpasham/rustBoot) and run the following command

 ```powershell
 cargo rpi4 build rustBoot-only